MichellePG/SAP-PYTHON-/README.md

 I have written a code here to connect to SAP ECC system.
 The archive is called 'Bottle_PyRFC'.
 You need to copy and paste the code as it is in the Jupyter notebook screen that you opened previously and then run it from the Jupyter screen.
-The code work this way:
+The code works this way:

-First it opens a local html web that redirects you to the login page, this page has direct connection with the SAP server.
+First, it opens a local HTML web that redirects you to the login page, this page has a direct connection with the SAP server.
-In this page called 'Python (Bottle) & SAP - using PyRFC' you need to fill out the parameters to login.
+On this page called 'Python (Bottle) & SAP - using PyRFC' you need to fill out the parameters to login.
 A brief explanation of each parameter:

 | Parameter     | Explanation     |
 | :------------ | :-------------- |